First Decade (February 11, 1987 to February 10, 1996)

 March 4, 1990

 Suspended Cagayan Gov. Rodolfo Aguinaldo and his armed men of 200 seize Hotel Delfino in Tuguegarao as a result of the previous failed coup against President Aquino.
 Several hours later, a gunfight ensues intending to kill Aguinaldo and his men.
-At a checkpoint shootout one of Aguinaldo’s men is found dead, including Florendo and 12 others and 10 more wounded.
+At a checkpoint shootout, one of Aguinaldo’s men is found dead, including Florendo and 12 others, and 10 more are wounded.

 July 16, 1990

-The magnitude 7.8 earthquake produces a 125-km long ground rupture that stretches from Dingalan, Aurora to Cuyapo, Nueva Ecija, which resulted from strike-slip movements along the Philippine Fault and the Digdig Fault.
+The magnitude 7.8 earthquake produced a 125-km-long ground rupture that stretches from Dingalan, Aurora, to Cuyapo, Nueva Ecija, which resulted from strike-slip movements along the Philippine Fault and the Digdig Fault.
 An estimated 1,621 people are killed, most of the fatalities in Central Luzon and the Cordillera region.

 October 4, 1990